SkylineCommunications/dataminer-docs/release-notes/EPM/GPON/EPM_1.0.1_GPON_CU6.md

 ## Changes

-### Interapp Upgrade [ID 40564]
+### InterApp upgrade [ID 40564]

-Interapp libraries have been updated for solution compatibility.
-This applies to connectors and automation scripts.
+InterApp libraries have been updated for solution compatibility.
+This applies to connectors and Automation scripts.